metalsoft-io/metalcloud-sdk-go/docs/ServerAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDecommissionServerRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiArchiveServerRequest struct via the builder pattern

 Name | Type | Description  | Notes